hamstergene/symbolicate-crash/README.md

-### Symbolicate OS X and iOS crash dumps
+### Symbolicate macOS and iOS crash dumps

-A simple Python script which inserts symbols into .crash files.
+A simple Python script which inserts symbols back into dump files.
+Supports:

+* Crash dumps, which are created automatically by system process CrashReporter when something crashes
+* Spin dumps, output from `spindump(8)`
+* Sampling reports, output from `sample(1)`

       $ ./symbolicate-crash -h
     usage: symbolicate-crash [-h] [-d dsymdir] [-w] dotcrash